systembolaget/Physical-computing-transistor-solenoid-tutorial-11b-Automated-Nepalese-standing-bells/README.md

 # Physical computing transistor solenoid tutorial - Automated Nepalese standing bells

 Meditation automation.
-How to use standing bells and solenoid mallets with Arduino using millis().
+How to strike standing bells with solenoid mallets from Arduino with millis().
 Say goodbye to blocking delay()

 ### Result